-Healdsburg wine tasting collective showcases Sonoma-based small-production wineries.
+Healdsburg tasting collective showcases Sonoma-based small-production wineries.

 Aldina Vineyard